branaway/Japid/readme.txt

 Version History:

+2011/2/20: V0.7.1:
+    1. added a new way to pass arguments from views to layout in the `extends command.
+See perf.html for an example.

+        `args String a
+        `extends myLayout(a, "home")

+        The myLayout template must match the parameter list:

+        `args String a, String b

+    2. Enhanced the "if" and "else if" operator to take any expression as the condition without enclosing it in a pair of parenthesis "()"
+        `if expr {
+            xxx
+        `} else if expr {
+            yyy
+        `} else {
+            zzz
+        `}

+        The expression value can be any object.
+The compiler wrap it in a static method asBoolean(), which infers a boolean value from it.
+See ifs.html for an example.
+        Using parenthesis it becomes regular Java if statement.
 2011/2/16: V0.7.0:
     1. Improved the integration of Play! built-in @CacheFor@ annotation with the @`invoke@/@`a@ command.
 Now it's recommended to use the annotation to specify the timeout value for caching, instead of using an optional argument with the @`invoke@ command.
         Please see the more.Portlets.index() action in the JapidSample sample app for an example.